melaniebrgr/learning-computer-science/04-rust/05-ownership.md

 **There can only be one owner at a time**--one Lord of the Ring.
 There can be unlimited immutable borrows (references), _or_ only one mutable borrow.
 That is, you can read the value as many times as you want _or_ write the value in once place.
+If we have an immutable reference to something, we cannot also take a mutable reference.

 A scope is the range within a program for which a value is valid.
 **When the owner goes out of scope, the value will be dropped.**